• Skip to main content

 —University of Colorado coach Mark Wetmore

 Too much stress and the body falls apart.
-Which brings us back to the original question, in seeking discomfort to improve how do we recognize when a line has been crossed and we are approaching injury??
+Which brings us back to the original question, in seeking discomfort to improve, how do we recognize when a line has been crossed and we are approaching injury??

 Why Athletes Ignore Pain?

-I’ve talked all about the emotional reasons why we run through pain, but I think there’s a secondary reason and that’s our level of pain tolerance….and ok, we tend to be Type A driven people who think we can “handle it”.race signsWe become accustomed to pushing through discomfort and soon begin to ignore flat out signals of pain…or at least we choose to ignore them until our body cries wolf.
+We tend to think we can “handle it.”
+We become accustomed to pushing through discomfort and fatigue, and soon we begin to ignore signals of persistent pain…or at least we choose to ignore them until our body cries wolf.

-In other words, it’s not that athletes don’t feel pain — they feel it the same as everyone else, but they’ve learned to cope with or ignore it…athletes are forced to develop efficient pain-coping skills because of their systematic exposure to brief periods of intense pain.
+In other words, it’s not that athletes don’t feel pain — they feel it the same as everyone else, but they’ve learned to cope with or ignore it.

 How to Distinguish Pain from Discomfort?